neelsoumya/teaching_web_development/materials/installation.md

 # Installation Guide

-This guide will help you set up a local development environment for PHP using XAMPP, MAMP, or Docker.
-Follow the steps below to get started.

-Below is a **clear, step-by-step guide to installing PHP** for undergraduate web programming.
+This guide will help you set up a local development environment.Below is a **clear, step-by-step guide to installing PHP** for undergraduate web programming.
 It covers the three most common platforms and ends with a quick sanity check and common pitfalls.

 ---